-In this exercise, you will use the Mini toolbar in Excel to apply formatting.
+In this exercise, you will use the Mini toolbar in Word to apply formatting.

-- 1. Use Save As to save the worksheet in the Overview Chapter 1 folder as: O1-D9-Toolbar - 2.
-Click the Sheet1 tab and then select cell C4. - 3.
-Press and hold Ctrl and then select cell C19 to select two cells that are not side by side. - 4.
-Right-click cell C4 to display the Mini toolbar and the context, or shortcut, menu. - 5.
-In the Mini toolbar, click the Bold B button and the Fill Color button to apply a yellow background color to the cells. - 6.
-Click any cell to hide the Mini toolbar again. - 7.
+- 1. Use Save As to save the worksheet in the My Overview Files folder as: O1-D9-Toolbar - 2.
+Scroll to section 1 and select Click, the first word in the paragraph. - 3.
+Hold Ctrl and then select the word drag a few words later in the first line; then release Ctrl.
+Notice that both nonadjacent words are now highlighted. - 4.
+If the Mini toolbar is not already showing, right-click either of the selected words to display the Mini toolbar as well as the context, or shortcut, menu. - 5.
+In the Mini toolbar or on the Ribbon, click the Bold B button. - 6.
+On the Ribbon, select Home→Font →Font Color $\stackrel{\triangle}{-}$ menu button $\checkmark$ and select Green under the Standard Colors row. - 7.
+Click anywhere else in the document to close the Mini toolbar. - 8.
 Save the file.